ARTbio/startbio/docs/AnalyseGenomes_2024/deploy-galaxy-server.md

 ```
 ??? info "What does `git` command"
     This command is cloning the GitHub repository @artbio/galaxyXpand into a
-    local folder named galaxyXpand.
+    local folder named `galaxyXpand`.

     galaxyXpand is a software developped to quickly and easily install a Galaxy
     server.
-It is based upon the ansible framework for software deploiement.
+It is based upon the ansible framework for software deployment.
 ??? info "What does `scripts/deploy_ag2024.sh` command ?"
     This command runs the script
     [deploy_ag2024.sh](https://github.com/ARTbio/galaxyXpand/blob/ag2024/scripts/deploy_ag2024.sh)